victormcduff/BrainDrain/README.md

 [[FAQ(Japanese)](https://sites.google.com/view/stablediffusion-with-brain/faq_jp)]

 # General Information
-This is a repository for reproducing the method we presented (Takagi and Nishimoto, CVPR 2023) for visual experience reconstruction from brain activity using Stable Diffusion.
+This is based on the repository for reproducing the method presented by Takagi and Nishimoto, CVPR 2023, for visual experience reconstruction from brain activity using Stable Diffusion.

 <p align="center">
 <img src=/visual_summary.jpg />